-ANSWER: Upon information and belief, Defendant Officers admit Defendant Cline was the Superintendent of the Chicago Police Department at the time of Plaintiff's arrest.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this Paragraph.
+ANSWER: On information and belief, Defendant Officers admit Defendant Cline was Superintendent of the Chicago Police Department during the time frame of 2003 to 2007 and that he is sued in his individual capacity.

 6. Defendant Debra Kirby was at all relevant times the Assistant Deputy Superintendent of the Chicago Police Department, acting as head of the Chicago Police Department Internal Affairs Division.
 Plaintiff sues Kirby in her individual capacity only.